Foosball and Nocturnal Vigilantism

-"Foosball and Nocturnal Vigilantism" is the ninth episode of the third season of the U.S. television sitcom Community.
+"Foosball and Nocturnal Vigilantism" is the ninth episode of the third season of the American television sitcom Community.
 It originally aired on December 1, 2011, on NBC.

 In the episode, Jeff takes foosball lessons from Shirley to take on a group of rowdy students.
 The game brings back childhood memories for both of them, and they discover a previously unknown connected past.
 Meanwhile, Annie accidentally breaks Abed's limited-edition The Dark Knight DVD and stages a break-in to their apartment to hide it.
 Abed suits up as Batman himself to find the purported burglars.

 The episode was written by Chris Kula and directed by Anthony Russo.
 It received positive critical reviews.

 Plot

 While the group are hanging out in the student lounge on Friday, a group of German students annoys Jeff (Joel McHale) with their rowdiness while playing foosball.
-He confronts them and they promise to stop playing if he can score a point on them.
+He confronts them, and they promise to stop playing if he can score a point on them.
 He tries but fails, and the German students mock him.

 Later in the night, Shirley (Yvette Nicole Brown) encounters Jeff practicing foosball at the student lounge.
 She impresses him by showing him some moves, and he solicits her training.
 Although initially reluctant due to the "dark nature" of the game, Shirley agrees to it.
 They practice the next day, during which Shirley brings out her ultra-competitive streak.
 The German trio show up again and agree to a game with Jeff and Shirley on Monday with the losers never getting to use the foosball table again.

 Over dinner, Shirley recalls an incident from her childhood in which she (then known as "Big Cheddar") trashed a boy (derisively called "Tinkletown") at foosball and made him pee his pants by jabbing him with the foosball bar in the crotch.
 Jeff reveals that he was Tinkletown and storms out.
 Later, Shirley asks Jeff to the student lounge to talk.
 They end up playing a furious, anime-styled game of foosball, releasing their emotions and opening up to each other.